The Ladybirds: Career

 On the May 1973 album release Rigor Mortis Sets In by John Entwistle, the Ladybirds were credited as the backing vocalists.

 Up until 1973, the Ladybirds remained as a working trio of Gloria George, Maggie Stredder and Marian Davies.
 Penny Lister was then recruited for a short tenure.
 From the mid-1970s until 1986, the regular members became Stredder, Ann Simmons, who was another former Vernons Girl, and Laura Lee.
 Simmons later joined the Pearls.

 The Ladybirds also returned to Eurovision, backing Olivia Newton-John, singing on "Long Live Love", in the 1974 contest staged in Brighton, England.
 However, Ann Simmons was misidentified as her predecessor Gloria George.

 The Ladybirds appeared on many light entertainment shows on UK TV; the first series of Cilla in 1968, Lulu's Back in Town, The Les Dawson Show, The Two Ronnies, Morecambe and Wise, The Tommy Cooper Show, Little and Large, Shirley Bassey, The Paul Daniels Magic Show, The Generation Game and Children in Need, as well as an appearance on The Glen Campbell Goodtime Hour in the United States.
 However, by 1978, when they returned to The Benny Hill Show purely as backing vocalists rather than actual performers, they also had stopped appearing on Top of the Pops.
 In 1977, the Ladybirds recorded songs for a low budget covers album.
 Tracks featured included "Chanson D'Amour", "Yes Sir, I Can Boogie" and "Don't Cry for Me, Argentina".
 The music compelled the all-female group to tackle songs made famous by male singers.
+1977 was also the third and last time the group backed the UK entry in the Eurovision Song Contest, "Rock Bottom" performed by Lynsey de Paul and Mike Moran.

 On occasion, Tracy Miller and Joan Baxter boosted the Ladybird ranks.
 In 1979, they all provided backing vocals work on the Max Bygraves album, Discolongamax.
 The Ladybirds also sang on several orchestral albums by Benny Hill's Thames TV musical director, Ronnie Aldrich.

 In 2005, they appeared one more time on Mark Wirtz's Ear Theatre album Love Is Eggshaped: The Soundtrack.
 The track "Withdrawal" had vocals by the Ladybirds (by this time comprising Stredder, Kay Garner and Vicki Robinson).

 The Vernons Girls reformed as a trio after being invited to appear on the Cliff Richard 30th Anniversary Concert at Wembley Stadium, playing over the two evenings to an audience of 144,000.
 In more recent times, Stredder, Sheila Bruce and Penny Lister, reappeared billed as the Vernons Girls.

 Stredder later launched a successful career as an after dinner speaker, recalling her life in show business.
 She died on 9 March 2018, aged 82.